sispt/grade-phoenix-bot/docs/security/SECURITY_AUDIT.md

 ## 🎯 Conclusion

 The Telegram University Bot demonstrates **strong security foundations** with industry-standard practices in critical areas.
-The implementation of bcrypt password hashing, comprehensive input validation, and secure environment variable usage shows a security-conscious development approach.
+No passwords are ever stored or hashed.
+The bot does not retain or process user passwords, in line with the latest security and privacy best practices.
+Comprehensive input validation and secure environment variable usage show a security-conscious development approach.

 **Key Strengths:**
-- Industry-standard password security
+- No password storage (passwords are used only for login and immediately discarded)
 - Comprehensive input validation
 - Secure configuration management
 - SQL injection prevention